Home › Blog › 24 Different Types of Survey Methods With Types & Examples

 We will go through each in detail in the following sections.

-Types of Surveys Based on the Mode of Deployment
+Types of Survey Method Based on the Mode of Deployment

 When we say the deployment mode, we mean how you display the survey to the respondent.
 Let’s see some of these methods: